uhilgert/2018-02-10-Tucson/index.md

   <h3>The Bash Shell (a.k.a.
 Command Line/Shell/Unix)</h3>

   <p>
-    Bash is a commonly-used shell (Unix command language) that gives you the power to quickly do simple tasks on your computer.
-Bash stands for 'Bournce Again Shell'; if you are interested in the history of the term and the underlying technological development, please search the Web for 'Bash Shell'.
+    Bash is a commonly-used shell (= Unix command language) that gives you the power to quickly do simple tasks on your computer.
+Bash stands for 'Bourne Again Shell'; if you are interested in the history of the term and the underlying technological development, please search the Web for 'Bash Shell'.
   </p>

   <div class="row">